2010 USC Trojans football team: Game summaries

-Hawaii Warriors
+Hawaii

 The Trojans began the season by taking advantage of the NCCA's Hawaii scheduling exemption which permits an extra non-conference game when traveling to Hawaii, which allowed them a 13-game schedule without a bowl game.
 The game turned out to be an offensive showcase, with Matt Barkley throwing a USC record-tying five touchdowns.

-Virginia Cavaliers
+Virginia

 In their home debut the Trojans hosted the Virginia Cavaliers, who played their first game ever in the state of California.
 Compared with the previous match's high-scoring, the game remained close with the Cavaliers failing by only three points.

-Minnesota Golden Gophers
+Minnesota

 USC extended its victory streak against Big Ten schools to 11 games in a road win against the embattled Golden Gophers, who lost their previous game to FCS foe South Dakota.
 Minnesota went on to fire its head coach Tim Brewster later in the season.
 The game was also the 19th straight nonconference win by the Trojans, a streak that would be broken later in the season by Notre Dame.

-Washington State Cougars
+Washington State

 Southern California began their conference schedule after dropping six spots in the AP rankings since the preseason poll despite going undefeated.
 Washington State scored on their opening drive, but the Trojans went on to score 50 points in a blowout, earning Lane Kiffin a 4-0 record, the best start of a USC coach's tenure since Jess Hill in 1951.

-Washington Huskies
+Washington

 For consecutive years, head coach Steve Sarkisian's Washington Huskies upset the Trojans by kicking a last-second field goal.
 Sarkisian was an assistant coach at USC prior to taking over the program at Washington.

 Erik Folk, who hit the game-winning field goal for Washington, was named Pac-10 special teams player of the week.
 He went 4-for-4 on field goals and completed two PAT attempts.
 The previous year, Folk kicked a 22-yarder to defeat the Trojans 16-13.

-Stanford Cardinal
+Stanford

 For the second week in a row USC lost in the final seconds of the game by a field goal, as Stanford kicker Nate Whitaker made a 30-yarder as time expired.
 It marked the first time since 2000 that Stanford defeated the Trojans at Stanford Stadium, and the first time since 2001 that USC has lost two games in a row.

-California Golden Bears
+California

 Matt Barkley once again tied the USC mark for touchdown passes in a game by throwing five to put the Trojans up 42-0 at halftime.
 USC rested its starters in the second half, allowing 14 points, but still prevailed by 34 points.

-Oregon Ducks
+Oregon

 The Ducks came into the game ranked 1st in the AP poll.
 The previous three weeks a team ranked number one had lost, but the Trojans were unable to continue this streak.
 USC had a three-point lead in the third quarter, but Oregon scored all the game's remaining points and won by margin of three touchdowns.